vasilakisfil/Introspected-REST/README.md

 + I should say in the conclusion that all protocols are build upon REST so parametrizing them was a great challenge

++ say that emulating Machine2Machine communication with what the browser/human does when visiting a web page is a wrong approach
+Machines can be more powerful, smarter an decisive if we program them correctly.